AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 ## Release 13239 {#release-13239}

 Summarized below are the continuous improvements for maintenance release 13239, which was publicly released on August 29, 2023.
-This maintenance release replaces releases 13206.
+This maintenance release replaces release 13206.

 2023.9.0 Feature Activation will provide the full feature set for this maintenance release.
 See the [Experience Manager Releases Roadmap](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/update-releases-roadmap.html) for more information.